Yoan Zouma

-Lindsay Yoan Zouma (born 6 May 1998) is an English professional footballer who plays as a centre-back for Maidstone United on loan from National League club Dagenham & Redbridge.
+Lindsay Yoan Zouma (born 6 May 1998) is a French professional footballer who plays as a centre-back.

 Career

 He joined Bolton Wanderers on a two-year contract from Angers SCO on 13 August 2018 and joined Bolton's U23 team.
 He made his professional debut on 3 August 2019 as Bolton began their EFL League One season with a 2–0 loss at Wycombe Wanderers, with his club playing an unfamiliar line-up due to their financial crisis.
 On 26 June it was announced Zouma would be one of 14 senior players released at the end of his contract on 30 June.

 On 1 October 2020, Zouma joined League Two side Barrow.
 On 1 March 2021, Zouma joined National League side Altrincham on a one-month loan deal.
 The loan was then extended for the remainder of the 2020–21 season.
 On 18 May 2021, Barrow announced he would be released at the end of his contract.

 On 18 December 2021, he signed for National League side Dagenham & Redbridge.
 On 10 February 2022, he was suspended by Dagenham & Redbridge for his role in filming his brother, Kurt, kicking and slapping his pet cat.
 Zouma made his return to Dagenham's team on 8 March 2022, being named in the 16-man squad to play Yeovil Town.
-On 6 January 2023, he signed for Maidstone United for the remainder of the 2022–23 season.
+On 6 January 2023, he signed for Maidstone United for the remainder of the 2022–23 season, but scored an own goal on his debut and barely featured thereafter.
+He was released by parent club Dagenham & Redbridge in the summer of 2023.

+In September 2023, Zouma signed for National League South club Havant & Waterlooville.
+In March 2024, he joined Southern League Premier Division South club Poole Town on loan until the end of the season.